chrisveness/geodesy/README.md

 This includes the LatLonE object which incorporates not just the latitude & longitude coordinates, but also the datum the latitude/longitude point is defined in, along with functions for translating between different datums.
-It also includes the GeoParams object whith ellipsoid parameters and datum transform parameters.
+It also includes the GeoParams object with ellipsoid parameters and datum transform parameters.

 The library includes:
 - ellipsoid parameters